 The ICAV on behalf of a Fund may employ techniques and instruments relating to Transferable Securities, Money Market Instruments and/or other financial instruments (including FDI) in which it invests for efficient portfolio management purposes.
-Many of the risks attendant in utilising derivatives, as disclosed in the section entitled "Derivatives Risk" above, will be equally relevant when employing such efficient portfolio management techniques.
+Many of the risks attendant in utilising derivatives, as disclosed in the section entitled "Derivatives Risk" above, will be equally relevant when employing such portfolio management efficient techniques.
 In addition to the subsection entitled "General", particular attention is drawn to the sub-sections entitled "Credit Risk and Counterparty Risk" and "Collateral Risk".
-Investors should also be aware that from time to time, a Fund may engage with repurchase repurchase/reverse agreements counterparties and/or securities lending agents that are related parties to the Depositary or other service providers of the ICAV.
+Investors should also be aware that from time to time, a Fund may engage with repurchase/reverse repurchase agreements and/or counterparties securities lending agents that are related parties to the Depositary or other service providers of the ICAV.
 Such engagement may on occasion cause a conflict of interest with the role of the Depositary or other service provider in respect of the ICAV.
 Please refer to the section of the Prospectus entitled "Conflicts of Interest" for further details on the conditions applicable to any such related party transactions.
-The identity of any such related parties will be specifically identified in the relevant Fund's semi-annual and annual reports.
+The identity of any such related parties will be specifically identified in the Fund's semi-annual and relevant annual reports.